Berlin: Media

 Berlin is home to many magazine, newspaper, book, and scientific/academic publishers and their associated service industries.
 In addition, around 20 news agencies, more than 90 regional daily newspapers and their websites, as well as the Berlin offices of more than 22 national publications such as Der Spiegel, and Die Zeit reinforce the capital's position as Germany's epicenter for influential debate.
 Therefore, many international journalists, bloggers, and writers live and work in the city.

 Berlin is the central location to several international and regional television and radio stations.
 The public broadcaster RBB has its headquarters in Berlin as well as the commercial broadcasters MTV Europe and Welt.
 German international public broadcaster Deutsche Welle has its TV production unit in Berlin, and most national German broadcasters have a studio in the city, including ZDF and RTL.

 Berlin has Germany's largest number of daily newspapers, with numerous local broadsheets (Berliner Morgenpost, Berliner Zeitung, Der Tagesspiegel), and three major tabloids, as well as national dailies of varying sizes, each with a different political affiliation, such as Die Welt, Neues Deutschland, and Die Tageszeitung.
 The Berliner, a monthly magazine, is Berlin's English-language periodical and La Gazette de Berlin a French-language newspaper.

-Berlin is also the headquarter of major German-language publishing houses like Walter de Gruyter, Springer, the Ullstein Verlagsgruppe (publishing group), Suhrkamp, and Cornelsen are all based in Berlin.
-Each of which publishes books, periodicals, and multimedia products.
+Berlin is also home to several major German-language publishing houses, including Walter de Gruyter, Springer, Suhrkamp, and Cornelsen.

 Quality of life

-According to Mercer, Berlin ranked number 19 in the Quality of Living City Ranking in 2024.

-Also in 2024, according to Monocle, Berlin occupied the position of the 17th-most-livable city in the world.
-Economist Intelligence Unit ranked Berlin number 21 of all global cities for livability.
-In 2019 Berlin was also number 8 on the Global Power City Index.
-In the same year Berlin was honored for having the best future prospects of all cities in Germany.
+In a 2023 European Commission survey, 86% of respondents in Berlin were satisfied with the city as a place to live.
+The survey also found that 83% were satisfied with their personal job situation.

+In the 2025 Global Power City Index, Berlin ranked fourth in the livability category among 48 cities.
+The category covers working conditions, the cost of living, safety, health and well-being, and access to everyday services and amenities.

+Berlin's 2025 Social Report, which covers developments through 2023, found that around 20% of residents were at risk of poverty.
+It also found that a similar share of households spent at least 40% of their income on rent and associated charges.